usnistgov/artiq_scan_framework/docs/scans/lost_ion.rst

 counts and loading will stop after a given number of seconds if an ion could not be loaded.

 .. note::
-    To use lost ion detection and automatic reloading, inherit from the :class:`~scan_framework.scans.extensions.ReloadingScan` class, create a loading library that implements the :class:`~scan_framework.lib.loading_interface.LoadingInterface` interface, and set :code:`self.loading` to an instance of the loading library in the scan:
+    To use lost ion detection and automatic reloading, inherit from the :class:`~artiq_scan_framework.scans.extensions.ReloadingScan` class, create a loading library that implements the :class:`~artiq_scan_framework.lib.loading_interface.LoadingInterface` interface, and set :code:`self.loading` to an instance of the loading library in the scan:

 .. code-block:: python